pt-heavyfictkin/pt-heavyfictkin/README.md

 ✧ I don't add problematic people !
 If I added it, lemme know why so I can delete they once I find out ! ｡⁠*ﾟ

+✧ I'm not re-adding characters that have already been added If I have please let me know  !!

-✧If you are nominating someone else or yourself please write it on my strawpage Don't forget your Github !!!
+✧ If you are nominating someone else or yourself please write it on my strawpage Don't forget your Github !!!

 ✧ I think this account will be permanent for a long time if there are no problems ! ^^ . # ⁠ノ